GDColon/Custom-Textboxes/README.md

     "alt-name": {
         // data goes here, used when alt is held
     },

+    "ctrl-name": {
+        // data goes here, used when control is held
+    }

     "another-one" {
         // store as many of these as you like!